eysium-concordium/simon-game/README.md

 ## Acknowledgments

-- Inspired by the classic Simon electronic game
+- Inspired by the original Simon electronic game
-- Sound effects from [source]
+- Built with vanilla JavaScript for optimal performance
+- Uses Web Audio API for sound implementation
-- Icons from [source]
+- Font: Poppins from Google Fonts

+## Author

+Created with ❤️ by iters

 @ Subhranshu sekhar choudhury.